Our Products

 Organize sites into logical groups with shared settings.

-A dedicated PowerShell module lets administrators work with zones programmatically—for example, listing all sites within a given zone, enumerating all defined zones across the tenant, or applying scripted operations to zone-scoped site collections.
+A dedicated PowerShell module lets administrators work with zones programmatically; for example, listing all sites within a given zone, enumerating all defined zones across the tenant, or applying scripted operations to zone-scoped site collections.

-ConfigHub™ is fully zone-aware: product settings can be defined at multiple levels, including tenant-wide defaults, zone-specific values, site-specific overrides, and even library-level settings.
-This structured hierarchy provides consistent, predictable configuration behaviour while giving administrators fine-grained control where needed.
+ShareMancer ConfigHub is zone-aware: product settings can be defined at multiple levels, including tenant-wide defaults, zone-specific values, site-specific overrides, and library-level settings.
+This structured hierarchy provides consistent, predictable configuration behaviour for SharePoint solutions, giving administrators control over scope-specific solution settings.